stablekernel/aqueduct/source/docs/testing/best_practices.md

 ### Keep Projects Separate

 Because Dart is cross-platform, developers may use the same project for both an Aqueduct application and a client application.
 Avoid this.
-When the projects share dependencies, it may force a one of them to use older versions of libraries than desired.
-This also creates more a confusing codebase.
+When projects share dependencies, it may force one of them to use older versions of libraries.
+Two projects in one also creates a more confusing codebase.

 ### Use Test Driven Development (or something close to it)

 The preferred method of development is to write tests using `TestClient` - as opposed to using a client application to 'eyeball' test an endpoint in development.

-Developers should at minimum write tests for the 'success case' of an endpoint.
-Developers should use automated testing to code written in the future does not impact previously verified behavior elsewhere in the application.
+Developers should at minimum write tests for the 'success case' of an endpoint and should use automated testing to verify that code written in the future does not impact code written in the past.

 ### Use a bin Script to Verify Assumptions